 From this point, the project can be extended with ease to support more advanced features like adding more relevant charts, compute sales predictions using the sales statistics from the previous year or add a social login to speed up the user registration.

 Thank you for reading!
-For more Django resources, feel free to access:
+For more resources, please access:

 - A curated index with more Django Templates provided by Creative-Tim